How can I get more information about applying to graduate school in English?

 What is the job placement rate for students recently graduated?

 Of the 27 doctoral students who graduated in the past two years, all are employed in a college or university.
 Fourteen of these hold tenure track teaching positions.
 While many of our graduates accept one-year visiting appointments or postdoctoral fellowships, they nearly always get tenure-track positions in their second or third year on the job market.
-These numbers are representative of most Ph.D. recipients in the field; the Association of Departments of English (ADE) reports that in 2004, only 34% of the tenure-track jobs in English went to people still in graduate school; the remaining tenure-track positions were offered to applicants already holding other positions, many of them temporary appointments as adjunct or postdoctoral instructors.
+These numbers are representative of most Ph.D. recipients in the field.

 Where have some of your recent graduates found work?

 Recent doctoral students have found jobs at Louisiana State University, The University of Alabama, SUNY Albany, Eastern Kentucky University, Morehouse University, Milsaps College, Rhodes College, Montevallo University, Columbus State University, and Georgia Southern University.
-Many of them teach for one year in our department as Robert Park Postdoctoral Fellows before finding tenure-track jobs.
-Our M.A. and M.F.A. students often continue on to a doctoral program or work as high schools or college instructors.
+Our M.A. students often continue on to a doctoral program or work as high schools or college instructors.

 What kind of reputation does the Graduate Program in English have?